 BTU

 Lignite coal that’s the lowest tier of coal, and might have 14 million BTUs per ton.
 However, the maximum grade of anthracite can transcend 28 million.
-So you may anticipate about 24 to 25 million BTU’s percent average from anthracite coal.
+You may anticipate about 24 to 25 million BTU’s percent average from anthracite coal.

-The BTU content of timber is particularly problematic in those quotes.
+The BTU content of timber could be more problematic in those quotes.
 Pound for pound timber has roughly the same BTU content regardless of species.
 Nevertheless, wood is sold by quantity.
 Hence one string of softwood will get a lower BTU content compared to hardwood.

 Another problem with estimating timber is the moisture content, which may fluctuate widely.
 High moisture content may radically affect efficiency.
 The default values of this calculator presume that a seasoned hardwood.